opentensor/developer-docs/docs/evm-tutorials/transfer-from-metamask-to-ss58.md

 1. Copy your `ss58` address (for example: `5FHneW46xGXgs5mUiveU4sbTyGBzmstUspZC92UhjJM694ty`).
 You need the private key for this address setup in Polkadot JS extension.
 2. Paste it into `ss58Address` in main function in [`withdraw-address.js`](https://github.com/opentensor/evm-bittensor/blob/main/examples/withdraw-address.js) script.

-3. Run:
+3. Next, navigate to the `examples` directory of the EVM-Bittensor repo:

     ```bash
+    cd examples
+    ```

+4. Run:

+    ```bash
     node withdraw-address.js
     ```

-4. Copy the "Ethereum mirror:" output address.
+5. Copy the "Ethereum mirror:" output address.
-5. Transfer the amount to this address that you wish to transfer using Metamask.
+6. Transfer the amount to this address that you wish to transfer using Metamask.
 Make sure to clear activity tab data if you restarted the network previously: **Settings** > **Advanced** > **Clear activity tab data**.
-6. Make sure your destination address is funded to run a transaction.
+7. Make sure your destination address is funded to run a transaction.
-7. Open the **Extrisics** section in Polkadot JS app: [https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A9946#/extrinsics](https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A9946#/extrinsics).
+8. Open the **Extrisics** section in Polkadot JS app: [https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A9946#/extrinsics](https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A9946#/extrinsics).
-8. Select `evm` pallet and `withdraw` extrinsic.
+9. Select `evm` pallet and `withdraw` extrinsic.
-9. Paste the "Ethereum mirror" output address into address field.
+10. Paste the "Ethereum mirror" output address into address field.
-10. Put the amount you are transferring into amount field.
+11. Put the amount you are transferring into amount field.
 Note that Metamask balances are by 10^9 lower than Polkadot Apps UI balances because Metamask will not respect 10^9 decimals for native currency before we have a corresponding PR to https://github.com/ethereum-lists merged.
-11. Submit the transaction.
+12. Submit the transaction.
-12. Finally, use the below `btcli` command to check the balance of your `ss58` address (the below `--ss58` option is supported in BTCLI 8.2.0 or later versions):
+13. Finally, use the below `btcli` command to check the balance of your `ss58` address (the below `--ss58` option is supported in BTCLI 8.2.0 or later versions):

     ```bash
     btcli wallet balance --ss58 <ss58 address>